On the Complexity of Random Satisfiability Problems with Planted Solutions: Convex Programs and SQ Algorithms for Solving CSPs

+The first condition on the value of the solution requires that for most $\sigma$'s the value of the minimum of the expected objective is at most $\alpha$.
+The planted instances are usually the instances which have a higher number of satisfied clauses so this is a weakening of the condition that a convex relaxation should only decrease the value of the minimum.
+The second condition requires that the value of the minimum of the expected objective on the uniform distribution is at least $\alpha+\eps$.
+For comparison, the standard condition on a convex relaxation requires that the value of the solution obtained on $m$ clauses randomly sampled from the uniform distribution is large.
+Our condition is weaker since for every $m$ and $x^* = \argmin_{x\in K} \{\E_{C \sim U_k} [f_C(x)]\}$,

-Theorem \ref{thm:lower-bound-convex-samples} can be combined with upper bounds on the complexity of solving stochastic convex programs we gave above to obtain lower bounds on the types of convex relaxations that can be used to solve planted satisfiability problems.
-For example the algorithm we give in Theorem \ref{thm:random-walk} leads to the following lower bound.
+Now Theorem \ref{thm:lower-bound-convex} can be combined with upper bounds on the complexity of solving stochastic convex programs we gave above to obtain lower bounds on the parameters of convex relaxations that can be used to solve planted satisfiability problems.
+For example the algorithm described in Theorem \ref{thm:cog} implies Corollary \ref{cor:lower-convex-program-intro}.